Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

      <td>Status report options</td>
      <td></td>
      <td>mask (511)</td>
-     <td style="text-align: left;">Specifies optional data included in status reports.<br><br>If Run substatus is enabled it may be used for simple probe protection.NOTE: Parser state will be sent separately after the status report and only on changes.</td>
+     <td style="text-align: left;">Specifies optional data included in status reports.
+If Run substatus is enabled it may be used for simple probe protection.NOTE: Parser state will be sent separately after the status report and only on changes.</td>
      <td></td>
    </tr>
    <tr>